ibm-cloud-docs/satellite/use-case.md

 ## Utilities use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-utilities}

-This use case is applicable to the utilities industry.
+{{site.data.keyword.satelliteshort}} supports the following use case for the utilities industry.
 {: shortdesc}

 ### Expand the use of smart meters with {{site.data.keyword.satelliteshort}}